 I had read that the roads in Corsica are narrow and that you cannot drive very fast, so I planned our sightseeing accordingly.

-There is one thing I wish I would have known when preparing this trip though…
+There is one thing I wish I would have known when preparing Corsica trip though…

 No matter how centrally you think you are located or how carefully you plan your daily activities, you will quickly get frustrated because driving in Corsica is really not fun!
 I am talking about actual traveling distances of max.
 30-40 km (20-25 miles) an hour.
 The roads are narrow and winding, and motion sickness is very common.